Diabetes: Should I Get an Insulin Pump?

 - An insulin pump can free you from a strict regimen of meals, sleep, and exercise, because you can program it to match your changing schedule.

 - After you learn how to work with a pump, it can make living with diabetes easier.
 But it takes some time and effort to learn how to use the pump to keep it working properly and to control your diabetes.

-- Using a pump includes checking your blood sugar 3 or more times a day and carefully counting the grams of carbohydrate that you eat.
+- Using a pump includes checking your blood sugar many times a day and carefully counting the grams of carbohydrate that you eat.

 - Using an insulin pump can keep your blood sugar at a more constant level so that you don't have as many big swings in your levels.
 People who use pumps have fewer problems with very low blood sugar.

 - Many insurance companies cover the cost of insulin pumps, but they have strict guidelines that you will have to follow before they will pay.

 An insulin pump constantly gives you a small amount of insulin, called a "basal rate," throughout the day and night to help control your blood sugar.
 When you need extra insulin to cover a meal or to correct high blood sugar, you tell the pump to give you a small dose of rapid-acting insulin.

 A traditional insulin pump, which is about the size of a deck of cards, can be clipped to a belt or somewhere in your clothing.
 Plastic tubing connects the pump to a catheter just under your skin.
 The catheter is a tiny plastic tube that you insert into your skin using a special needle.
 You have to change the catheter every 2 or 3 days.
 You can disconnect the pump from the catheter site for brief periods when you want to go swimming or take a shower.